-for a return trip to reach a remote final destination (from a main HUB/airport and (or) a train/bus station) within the receiving country Organisational support Grant contribution to all other costs directly linked to the preparation, implementation and follow-up of the activity Contribution to unit costs C1.1 per day of activity per participant 161 Based on the duration of the stay per participant (if necessary, including also one travel day before the activity and one travel day following the activity).
 Special needs support Additional costs directly related to participants with disabilities and accompanying persons (including costs related to travel and subsistence, if justified and as long as a grant for these participants is not requested through budget categories "travel" and "organisational support").
 Real costs 100% of eligible costs Exceptional costs Costs connected to (online) consultations and opinion polls of young people in so far as necessary for the participation in this Action.
 Costs connected to dissemination and exploitation of results.
-Costs to support the participation of young people with fewer opportunities on equal terms as others (excluding costs for travel and organisational support for participants and accompanying persons).
-Visa and visa-related costs, residence permits, vaccinations Costs for providing a financial guarantee, if the National Agency asks for it.
-Expensive travel costs of participants from/to outermost regions and Overseas Countries and Territories (for details, see section "what else you should know about this action").
+Costs to support the participation of young people with fewer opportunities on equal terms as others (excluding costs for travel and organisational support).
+Visa and visa-related costs, residence permits, vaccinations, medical certifications.
+Costs for providing a financial guarantee, if the National Agency asks for it.
+Expensive travel costs of participants (for details, see section "what else you should know about this action").
 Real costs Costs connected to (online) consultations and opinion polls of young people, for financial guarantee and dissemination activities: 75% of eligible costs Expensive travel costs: maximum up to 80% of eligible costs Other costs: 100% of eligible costs Conditional: the request for financial support to cover special needs support and exceptional costs must be motivated in the application form